Back to Book/course

 Atrial rhythms: ectopic atrial rhythm, atrial tachycardia and multifocal atrial tachycardia

-Ectopic atrial tachycardia (or simply atrial tachycardia) occur when an ectopic focus in one of the atria discharges impulses at a higher rate than the sinoatrial node.
-This is due to abnormal automaticity or re-entry (triggered activity is much less common) taking place in the ectopic focus.
-The atrial rate ranges from 120 to 250 beats per minute.
-Note that the ventricular rate must exceed 100 beats per minute for it to be classified as ectopic atrial tachycardia.
-If the ventricular rate is lower, then it is classified as ectopic atrial rhythm.
+Ectopic atrial tachycardia (EAT, or atrial tachycardia) arises when an ectopic focus within the atria generates electrical impulses at a rate exceeding that of the sinoatrial (SA) node.
+This enhanced atrial activity is most commonly attributable to abnormal automaticity or re-entry mechanisms; triggered activity is a less frequent cause.
+The atrial rate typically ranges from 120 to 250 beats per minute.
+To fulfill the diagnostic criteria for EAT, the ventricular rate must exceed 100 beats per minute.
+When the ventricular rate remains below this threshold, the arrhythmia is classified instead as an ectopic atrial rhythm (EAR).

 The ECG in ectopic atrial rhythm and atrial tachycardia

-• A regular rhythm with P-waves that differ (in terms of contour/appearance) from the sinus P-waves.
-If the P-waves in lead II are retrograde (negative), the diagnosis is simple because sinus P-waves can never be negative in lead II.
-If the P-waves are positive in lead II, it is usually necessary to compare the P-wave contour during tachycardia with the P-waves during sinus rhythm.
+• A regular rhythm with P-waves that differ in contour from sinus P-waves.
+If the P-waves in lead II are retrograde (negative), the diagnosis is straightforward, as sinus P-waves are never negative in this lead.
+When P-waves are positive in lead II, comparison of P-wave morphology during tachycardia and sinus rhythm is typically required.

-• All P-waves are followed by QRS complexes.
-AV block is unusual unless the patient is treated with digoxin.
+• Each P-wave is followed by a QRS complex; atrioventricular block is uncommon unless the patient is receiving digoxin.

-Refer to ECG examples in Figure 1, 2 and 3 below.
+Refer to ECG examples in Figures 1, 2 and 3 below.

 Figure 1.
 Atrial rhythm.